2 deadly shootings in Escambia County hours apart from one another

 ECSO is still trying to determine how the shooting happened.
 No suspects have been named.

 The second shooting happened at midnight on Sunday.
-Two people were shot at Chaser’s Liquor Store on North West Street in Pensacola.
+Two people were shot at Chasers Liquor Store on North W Street in Pensacola.
 Both victims were taken to the hospital.
 One person was pronounced dead, the other is recovering from multiple gunshot wounds to the back.

 ECSO told News 5 the suspect was shooting from a passing vehicle but has not been identified yet.